Google Analytics – Analyze User Flow on Sliders

 In Google Analytics you have the possibility to evaluate your slider with the help of events.
-This way you can see how the users on your slider behave.
+Among other things, you can see how users behave on your slider.

-Here we give you a short intro about which settings you can use for this.
+Here we give you a brief introduction to the settings you can use for this purpose.

-Learn how to integrate Google Tag Manager and Analytics here: Integrate Google Tag Manager and Analytics
+You can find out how to integrate Google Tag Manager and Analytics here: Integrate Google Tag Manager and Analytics.

 - Google Tag Manager Account